Top 7 Threat Intelligence Platforms & Software in 2025

 4/5

-Recorded Future’s Threat Intelligence Cloud Platform collects and structures threat data for security teams to analyze through its Intelligence Graph.
+Recorded Future’s threat intelligence platform collects and structures threat data for security teams to analyze through its Intelligence Graph.
 Other platform capabilities include threat scoring and MITRE ATT&CK mapping.
 Recorded Future is a good choice for businesses on a budget because it offers a free browser extension with some features.
-But for teams that want to pay for implementation assistance, it also offers a dedicated technical account manager.
+However, for teams that want to pay for onboarding assistance, it offers a technical project manager.

 Pros